com-lihaoyi/mill/contrib/bsp/readme.md

 - Sometimes build from IntelliJ might fail due to a NoClassDefFoundException being thrown during the evaluation of tasks, a bug not easy to reproduce.
 In this case it is recommended to refresh the bsp project.

-- Currently it's not possible ro run scala classes from intelliJ, but this issue is being investigated